pgarciacamou/freeze-deps/README.md

 1. Instead of freezing to an exact version, add another argument that allow adding a patch ("~") prefix.
 E.g. from the example at the top, `"react": "~16.1.0"`.
 2. Allow changing not only dependencies but peer and dev dependencies.
 3. Allow passing json formatting arguments.
 E.g. "spaces".
+4. Add a way to run this with yarn-lock.json
+5. Add whitelist and blacklist arguments to skip certain packages or only update certain packages.
+This could be done with regexp.
+6. Allow changing some packages to ^, others to ~, etc. Although this could be done with separate commands using a whitelist and a prefix argument.

 ## License